tompidev/booty-dark-admin-theme/README.md

 ### Is further development expected?

 Yes!
 I still have a lot of ideas waiting to be implemented.
-To access future updates, visit [my GitHub releases](https://github.com/JTWebTools?tab=repositories) page or the [Bludit Plugins page](https://plugins.bludit.com/).
+To access future updates, visit [my GitHub releases page](https://github.com/JTWebTools/booty-dark-admin-theme/releases) or the [Bludit Themes page](https://themes.bludit.com/).
 Check the current release of Booty Dark Admin on the Plugins page or on plugin settings page.